 The most common first-line therapy is stimulants when treating ADHD.
 It is a fast-acting drug that targets the chemical dopamine receptors in the brain to reduce symptoms like hyperactivity, impulsivity, and lack of focus.
 Stimulants have an abundance of supporting evidence that shows their effectiveness when treating ADHD in all patient populations.
 However, they can produce side effects such as appetite suppression, insomnia, and irritability.
 Stimulants are also a Class II Controlled Substance that can be habit forming and has a high probability of being abused.
 Some examples of common stimulant drugs used to treat ADHD are amphetamine salts (Adderall), methylphenidate (Ritalin), lisdexamfetamine (Vyvanse), and dexmethylphenidate (Focalin).5

 A relatively new option for the treatment of ADHD is non-stimulants.
 The options available target different receptors in the brain that help to treat symptoms of ADHD.
 It is currently unknown exactly how non-stimulants work in the body to treat ADHD symptoms but have been found in clinical practice to help alleviate the symptoms experienced by patients with ADHD.
 Examples include atomoxetine (Strattera), guanfacine (Intuniv), and clonidine (Kapvay).
-Since these generally take longer to show improvement of ADHD symptoms they fall into the second line of therapy when providers are making decisions.6
+Since these generally take longer to show improvement in ADHD symptoms they fall into the second line of therapy when providers are making decisions.6

 How Are ADHD Medications Prescribed?